nikovert/AWE_Simulation/README.md

 # AWE_Simulation

 This Repo provides both the code used for controller synthesis as well as the simulation framework used for testing.
-The accompanying paper is available as a preprint here: ('https://www.vertovec.info/publication/safety-aware-hybrid-control-of-airborne-wind-energy-systems/')
+The accompanying paper is available as a preprint  [here](https://www.vertovec.info/publication/safety-aware-hybrid-control-of-airborne-wind-energy-systems/)

 ## Abstract